Arttu05/Subscription-Reminder/README.md

 <img src="assets/icon.png"  width="300" height="300">

-**Made as a degree work for a couse.**
+**Made as a degree work for a course.**

 a Complete website, that uses push notifications to remind users of their subscriptions.
-Users add their subscriptions to the website and then can choose which subscriptions they want to be reminded of. push notification is send to the device that pressed the "remind" button.
+Users add their subscriptions to the website and then can choose which subscriptions they want to be reminded of. push notification is send to the device where "remind" button is pressed.

 Backend is made with nodejs, web-push and express.
 Frontend works with vite, react and react-router-dom.